"Listen my children and you shall hear..."

 A Colonial Home in a Bustling Seaport

-Robert Howard, a wealthy Boston Merchant, constructed the house sometime around 1680.
+Robert Howard, a wealthy Boston Merchant, purchased the house in 1681.
 Though it would change hands many times, it has always remained in the same place on North Square.
-Located in the densest and oldest neighborhood—the North End—the house was situated in a hub of innovation of sorts for its day.
+Located Boston's densest and oldest neighborhood - the North End - the house was situated in a hub of innovation of sorts for its day.
 The neighborhood was home and workplace for many skilled artisans, tradesman, and merchants.
-By the mid-1700s the home was a modest dwelling compared to the large mansions of Boston’s elite.
+By the mid-1700s the home was a modest dwelling compared to the large mansions of Boston's elite.
 Nonetheless, it was a perfect home for an aspiring middling family.

 The Most Famous Residents - The Revere Family

-Revere himself was the son of a French immigrant father and a mother descended from the earliest Puritan settlers of New England.
+Revere himself was the son of a French immigrant father and a mother descended from the earliest settlers of New England.
 Revere apprenticed to his father where he learned the highly skilled trade of gold and silver smithing.
-When Revere purchased the house on North Square, Revere was already a war veteran, a master silversmith, a husband, and a father of six children.
-Revere’s wife Sarah managed the household and cared for the children while Paul handled the family business.
-Revere’s workshop was elsewhere in the neighborhood while a storefront was located near the markets of Faneuil Hall.
+When Revere purchased the house on North Square, he was already a war veteran, a master silversmith, a husband, and a father of five children.
+Revere's wife Sarah managed the household and cared for the children while Paul handled the family business.
+Revere's workshop was located a short distance away on the North End waterfront.

 Sarah Revere died in 1773 from complications of giving birth to her eighth child.
 Paul Revere remarried a few months later to a woman named Rachel Walker.
 Rachel was critical in continuing to managing the household that would only continue to grow.
 She and Paul would have another eight children together while she continued to raise and nurture her stepchildren.
 Sadly, because of such high mortality rates in the colonial period, only six of Sarah's children and five of Rachel's children survived into maturity.
 Of those eleven, only five children survived their father.